 We have aided countless clients in a variety of industries and regions.
 We have detected patterns in common mistakes based on our prior knowledge.

-If you care about keeping visitors on your site, check out these A/B testing pitfalls to avoid and learn how Brillmark can help you to implement perfect A/B Testing.
+If you care about keeping visitors on your site, check out these A/B testing pitfalls to avoid and learn how Brillmark can help you to implement perfect A/B Test Development.

 What is A/B Testing?